Cal Raleigh Player Props: Mariners vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.3 K/9, the eighth-best in MLB.

-- The Phillies' 4.82 team ERA ranks 23rd among all MLB pitching staffs.
+- The Phillies' 4.78 team ERA ranks 23rd among all league pitching staffs.

-- Phillies pitchers combine to surrender 21 home runs (0.9 per game), the eighth-fewest in the league.
+- Phillies pitchers combine to allow the eighth-fewest home runs in baseball (23 total, one per game).

-- Falter makes the start for the Phillies, his fifth of the season.
-He is 0-3 with a 4.50 ERA and 12 strikeouts in 22 2/3 innings pitched.
+- Walker gets the start for the Phillies, his fifth of the season.
+He is 2-1 with a 3.80 ERA and 17 strikeouts in 21 1/3 innings pitched.

-- His last time out was in relief on Sunday when the lefty threw 2/3 innings against the Colorado Rockies while giving up hits.
+- In his last time out on Wednesday, the righty tossed 6 1/3 innings against the Chicago White Sox, giving up two earned runs while surrendering five hits.

-- The 26-year-old has an ERA of 4.50, with 4.9 strikeouts per nine innings, in four games this season.
-Opponents are batting .262 against him.
+- The 30-year-old has put up a 3.80 ERA and 7.2 strikeouts per nine innings across four games this season, while allowing a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.